rsdoiel/mkpage/how-to/simple/index.md

 ## Improvements over one-element

-The Title value can be set for the whole site by modifying by setting an environment variable WEBSITE_TITLE.
+The "title" value can be set for the whole site by modifying by setting an environment variable WEBSITE_TITLE.

-The CSS file path is calculate with _reldocpath_.
+The "csspath" (CSS file path) is calculate with _reldocpath_.
 This means that you could place content rendered with this them in a subdirectory of a larger website and still use the CSS that comes with this theme.